Lenovo: Smartphones

 As of January 2013, Lenovo only manufactured phones that use the Android operating system from Google.
 Numerous press reports indicated that Lenovo planned to release a phone running Windows Phone 8, According to J. D. Howard, a vice president at Lenovo's mobile division, the company would release a Windows Phone product if there is market demand.

 Lenovo has implemented an aggressive strategy to replace Samsung Electronics as Mainland China market's top smartphone vendor.
 It has spent $793.5 million in Wuhan in order to build a plant that can produce 30 to 40 million phones per year.
 Data from Analysys International shows that Lenovo experienced considerable growth in smartphone sales in China during 2012.
 Specifically, it saw its market share increase to 14.2% during 2012's third quarter, representing an increase when compared to 4.8% in the same quarter of 2011.
 IDC analysts said that Lenovo's success is due to its "aggressive ramping-up and improvements in channel partnerships".
 Analysys International analyst Wang Ying wrote, "Lenovo possesses an obvious advantage over rivals in terms of sales channels."
 The company's CEO, Yang Yuanqing, said, "Lenovo does not want to be the second player ... we want to be the best.
 Lenovo has the confidence to outperform Samsung and Apple, at least in the Chinese market."

 According to IHS iSuppli, Lenovo was a top-three smartphone maker in China with a 16.5% market share in the first quarter of 2012.
 According to a May report released by IDC Lenovo ranks fourth in the global tablet market by volume.
 As of November 2012, Lenovo was the second largest seller of mobile phones in China when measured by volume.

 In May 2013, Lenovo CEO Yang Yuanqing indicated that the company had aimed to release smartphones in the United States within the next year.
-Later in October, Lenovo expressed interest in acquiring the Canadian smartphone maker BlackBerry Ltd. However, its attempt was reportedly blocked by the Government of Canada, citing security concerns due to the use of BlackBerry devices by prominent members of the government.
+Later in October, Lenovo expressed interest in acquiring the Canadian smartphone maker BlackBerry Limited.
+However, its attempt was reportedly blocked by the Government of Canada, citing security concerns due to the use of BlackBerry devices by prominent members of the government.
 An official stated that "we have been pretty consistent that the message is Canada is open to foreign investment and investment from China in particular but not at the cost of compromising national security".